getchip/CHIP-Docs/source/includes/_web-flasher-os-specific.md

    * You must install [drivers](https://s3-us-west-2.amazonaws.com/getchip.com/extension/drivers/windows/InstallDriver2.exe) to be able to talk with C.H.I.P.
    * Reboot after installing drivers on previous versions (<10) of Windows.

-Unfortuantely, due to the nature of how Windows manages drivers, the flashing procedure will likely fail the first time you use it.
+Unfortunately, due to the nature of how Windows manages drivers, the flashing procedure will likely fail the first time you use it.
 When that happens, try completely closing and reopening your browser.
 Depending on your version of windows, this might happen twice, once when waiting for FEL, and then again waiting for Fastboot.

 ### Troubleshooting
    * Try using a USB2 port (USB3 ports have issues).